Government, Catalfo (M5s), “The RdC must be implemented, not dismantled”

 Let’s move on to the pension reform chapter.
 How do you soften the staircase at Quota 100?

 Let’s go step by step.
-First of all, the Commission on pensions should be re-established, which I had set up with the social partners, the Mef and the Accounting Office and which had drawn up a document in which it collected the various hypotheses of outgoing flexibility.
-It has not yet been reconstituted and, in my opinion, it should be done immediately to find solutions in view of the next budget law.
+First of all, the Commission on pensions should be re-established, which I had established with the social partners, the Mef and the Accounting Office and which had drawn up a document in which it collected the various hypotheses of flexibility in output.
+It has not yet been reconstituted and, in my opinion, it should be done immediately in order to find solutions in view of the next budget law.
 Which, however, at this point, must be more stable and structural.

 Let’s talk about the Movement.
 A re-foundation is underway and there is also talk of a secretariat to support the work of the political leader.
 If there was the possibility to self-apply, what would you do?